tasilb/tasilb.github.io/about.md

 permalink: /about/
 ---

-My name is David Tsai, and I study computer science at the University of California, Berkeley.
+My name is David Tsai, and I study computer science at UC Berkeley.

-Reach me anytime about anything at tcdavid372 (at) gmail
+Reach me at tcdavid372 (at) g m a i l